Blind reverence for the U.S. Constitution—on the left and right—is tearing us apart

 So that’s the pragmatic reason . . .
 The other part of it is that I actually think, as with most texts, you can find the best parts of the texts and you can reorient your commitment to them.
 So my sense is that the Constitution, like the Bible, has an antidote to fundamentalism written in it.
 It was probably not intentional.
 I don’t think that the drafters of the Fourteenth Amendment were particularly good people or particularly forward-looking.
 So they were dealing with a crisis of a historical moment.

 But that’s the wonderful thing about texts.
 Sometimes, the text exceeds the limitations of the human beings that write them.
 And in that text, it makes a promise: In the Fourteenth Amendment, it says we have an obligation to treat people equally.
 Equal protection of the law has to mean something.
 As I say in the book, that’s echoed in some pretty long-standing principles in religion and philosophy and ethics, which is reciprocity . . .
 Do I want the same thing for everybody, including my enemy?
 So take freedom of speech.
 If you want freedom of speech, you have to care that a woman is able to speak freely.
 You have to care whether or not she is inhibited or chilled from her speech because she is given rape threats, or her private photos are going to appear online, or her husband is going to beat her for speaking.
-Like, if you don’t care about her, then you don’t actually care about free speech as a principle.
+If you don’t care about her, then you don’t actually care about free speech as a principle.
 You only care about it for yourself.

-Note: This story has been updated to correct a transcription error.